HighSchoolHacking/GLS/docs/syntax/math/string-conversions.md

     comment line : ...
 if string to double end

-variable : secondIntRaw string "14"
+variable declare : secondIntRaw string "14"
 if string to int start : "7" firstInt secondIntRaw secondInt
     comment line : ...
 if string to int end